Police Blotter: June 3, 2020

 FELONY ARRESTS

+Justin Om, 41, of the 400 block of Fur Trader Lane, Stonyford, was arrested by the Colusa County Sheriff’s Office at 3:48 p.m.
+May 26 on the 400 block of Fur Trader Lane in Stonyford on suspicion of inflicting corporal injury on a spouse or cohabitant and vandalism.
+He was booked into the Colusa County Jail.

-Gregory W. Damron, 24, of Marysville, was arrested by the Yuba County Sheriff’s Office at 2:26 p.m.
-June 1 at 6th Street and B Street, Marysville, on suspicion of assault with a deadly weapon that was not a firearm.
-He was booked into Yuba County Jail.
+Justin W. Spooner, 43, of the 400 block of Fur Trader Lane, Stonyford, was arrested by the Colusa County Sheriff’s Office at 3:48 p.m.
+May 26 on the 400 block of Fur Trader Lane in Stonyford on suspicion of inflicting corporal injury on a spouse or cohabitant and vandalism.
+He was booked into the Colusa County Jail.

-Jason B. Harrington, 42, homeless, was arrested by the Yuba City Police Department at 10:40 a.m.
-June 1 in the 1200 block of Civic Center Blvd. on suspicion of failing to register as a sex offender.
-He was booked into Sutter County Jail.
+Jose J. Hernandez-Ambriz, 35, of the 400 block of San Antonio Drive, Williams, was arrested by the Williams Police Department at 7:26 p.m.
+May 30 on Vann Street and Hopkins Drive in Williams on suspicion of assault with a deadly weapon, brandishing a weapon or firearm, carrying a concealed dirk or dagger, disobeying a court order and resisting arrest.
+He was booked into the Colusa County Jail.

 DUI ARRESTS